MIND-Tools/mindoc/src/assemble/resources/README.txt

  -overview <arg>  Specifies the file that contains the overview documentation.
 This document
                   will be inserted in the overview page with the list of all packages.
 HTML tags can be used in this document, as well as Mindoc tags (documented below).
+ -keepdot		  Specifies to keep the intermediary GraphViz Dot files used for SVG generation.
  -h,--help        Print this message and exit.
  -v               Verbose output.